Texas law protects policyholders if their insurance companies have financial problems and can’t pay claims or debts.

 Most insurance companies that do business in Texas must belong to a guaranty association.
 Guaranty associations help pay policy claims if an insurance company fails, or becomes insolvent.
 There are three guaranty associations in Texas:

 - The Texas Life and Health Insurance Guaranty Association covers life insurance, health insurance, and annuities.

 - The Texas Property and Casualty Insurance Guaranty Association covers homeowners, auto, and workers' compensation insurance.

 - The Texas Title Insurance Guaranty Association covers title insurance and escrow shortages.

-If any insurance company or HMO isn’t a member of a guaranty association, the policy must say that it isn’t covered by a guaranty association.
+Health maintenance organizations (HMOs), surplus lines insurance companies, and multiple employer welfare arrangements don’t have guaranty associations.
+If an insurance company isn’t a member of a guaranty association, the policy must say that it isn’t covered by a guaranty association.

-The guaranty association will pay claims for its members who become insolvent.
+Guaranty associations pay claims for their member companies that become insolvent.
 Some claims have dollar limits or other limitations, which vary by type of insurance.
 This means that only some of your claim might get paid.
-There’s no dollar limit for workers’ compensation claims.
+There’s no dollar limit for workers’ compensation benefits.

 When shopping for insurance, follow these tips to protect yourself:

 - Buy only from licensed companies and agents.
 Unlicensed companies might not have enough money to pay claims.
 And if an unlicensed company fails, there’s no guaranty association to help pay its claims.

 - Consider factors other than price.
 A company's financial rating indicates its financial strength and stability.
 Its complaint index can indicate its customer service record.
 The complaint index shows how the number of consumer complaints against the company compares with other companies selling the same type of insurance.
 Call our Help Line or visit our website to learn a company’s license status, financial rating, and complaint index.